POLAR-fhiR/fhircrackr/docs/README.md

 # fhircrackr: Handling HL7&reg; FHIR&reg; resources in R
-fhircrackr is a package that conveniently downloads FHIR^[FHIR is the registered trademark of HL7 and is used with the permission of HL7.
-Use of the FHIR trademark does not constitute endorsement of this product by HL7] resources in xml format and converts them to R data frames.
+fhircrackr is a package that conveniently downloads FHIR<sup>[1](#hl7stuff)</sup> resources in xml format and converts them to R data frames.
 It uses FHIR search to download bundles from a FHIR server, provides functions to save and read xml-files containing such bundles and allows flattening the bundles to data frames using XPath expressions.

 You can download the development version using `devtools::install_github("POLAR-fhiR/fhircrackr")`.